 This is especially true if you use Amazon Subscribe and Save and get the extra 15% off your total if you have at least 5 items in your monthly subscription.

 Batteries are a really good deal at Amazon.
 From watch batteries, to larger varieties, you can typically find some big time values.
-For example, on Amazon, you can buy a 24 pack of Duracell AA for $10.22.

 4. Magazine Subscriptions